 ~ Nate Masterson CMO, Maple Holistics

 Most people speak very differently to the way they type.
-So optimizing for voice search means taking 'natural language' into consideration on your pages.
+So optimising for voice search means taking 'natural language' into consideration on your pages.
 For example: Typing a search for coffee suppliers may just be "best coffee beans".
 Whereas someone might say "who sells the best coffee beans?"

 Thriving in 2019 will take much more than just relying on the same strategies as previous years.
 You'll need to continue and monitor what's worked for you in the past.
 While also looking to place more focus on: